State Justice Institute.

 2. Resolution and Clearance of Audit Reports

 Timely action on recommendations by responsible management officials is an integral part of the effectiveness of an audit.
-Each grantee must have policies and procedures for acting on audit recommendations by designating officials responsible for: (1) Follow-up, (2) maintaining a record of the actions taken on recommendations and time schedules, (3) responding to and acting on audit recommendations, and (4) submitting periodic reports to the Institute on recommendations and actions taken.
+Each grantee must have policies and procedures for acting on audit recommendations by designating officials responsible for: (1) Follow-up, (2) maintaining a record of the actions taken on recommendations and time Start Printed Page 63279schedules, (3) responding to and acting on audit recommendations, and (4) submitting periodic reports to the Institute on recommendations and actions taken.

 3. Consequences of Non-Resolution of Audit Issues